 It allows users to upload everything from videos to mobile photography on their own profiles.
 What’s more, Zenfolio has a pretty affordable Starter Plan that costs just $5 a month with unlimited storage.

 SmugMug is one of the most popular platforms for photographers to showcase their work.
-It is not particularly big on the social media side of image sharing, but it allows you to share and view other people’s photos.
+It is not particularly prominent on the social media side of image sharing, but it allows you to share and view other people’s photos.

 A SmugMug account includes a customizable photo website with numerous designs to choose from, as well as inbuilt editing tools for customizing the design templates.